KristenManning/KristenManning.github.io/index.markdown

 			    	<ul>
 				    	<li>I need to temporarily increase the size of my engineering team by embedding contractors on the team.</li>
 				    	<li>I'm looking for an expert in a specific language or framework.</li>
-				    	<li>I need a frontend engineer to implement pixel-perfect user-facing designs.</li>
+				    	<li>I need a frontend expert to implement pixel-perfect user-facing designs and complex animations.</li>
-				    	<li>I need a software engineer to build an iOS or Android application.</li>
+				    	<li>I need a software engineer to build a native iOS or Android application.</li>
 				    </ul>
 			    </div>
 			</div>